Give children like Caneeoav a safe future

 Nowhere is safe.
 Not even home.

 Ismail and his family fled from their village in Sinjar district, Iraq, when the conflict with ISIS made it too dangerous for them to stay.
-Now, several years later, they are still displaced and unable to return home.
-They left in search of safety – but have found themselves in a new kind of danger.
+Displaced and unable to return they sought safety but instead they found new dangers.

 Ismail said: “The children found a landmine inside a water-tank near our house.
 We told the children not to go there.”